Best 11 GRC Platforms For Enterprise (2026)

 Drata Logo

-Drata automates compliance management for organizations juggling multiple frameworks like SOC 2, ISO 27001, and HIPAA.
-If you’re tired of screenshots and spreadsheets, this platform connects to your stack and handles evidence collection continuously.
+Drata automates compliance management for organizations juggling multiple frameworks like SOC 2, ISO 27001, HIPAA, and PCI DSS.
+We think the continuous monitoring and cross-framework control mapping are the real strengths here.
+The platform connects to your stack and handles evidence collection continuously, so your compliance status stays current without manual intervention.
+Drata now supports 26+ frameworks and 170+ native integrations.

 Strengths

-• Automates evidence collection across 85+ integrations, eliminating manual screenshot work
+Automates evidence collection across 170+ integrations without manual screenshots

-• Role-based access and workspace separation handle multi-unit complexity cleanly
+Role-based access and workspace separation handle multi-unit complexity

 Cautions

-• Some users have reported that failed test error messages sometimes lack clear root cause explanations
+Reviews mention failed test error messages sometimes lack clear root cause detail

 6.